The Importance of Knowing How to Be a Good Listener

 Listening is not easy.
 Sometimes we believe that we’re already a good listener just by hearing the words coming out another person’s mouth.

 Nothing could be further from the truth.
-Let’s give you an example.
+Let’s look at an example.
 Imagine two friends, and one of them is telling the other that they had an argument with their mother yesterday.

-The first friend is worried but, as soon as they finish speaking, the other friend takes the opportunity to refer to a similar experience of their own.
+The first friend is understandably worried while he’s telling the story.
+However, as soon as he finishes speaking, the other friend takes the opportunity to recount a similar experience of their own.

 Was the second friend really being a good listener?
 No, because the second friend has used their concern to introduce their own experience and has thus moved from listening to being heard.